tej1996nitrr/NLP/README.md

 Natural language processing using nltk
 A Repo for fundamentals/basics for natural language processing using nltk.

-##Requirements:
+## Requirements:
  1. Python 3
  2. NLTK

+## Installation:
+1. The easiest way to get NLTK now is probably using pip with pip install nltk
+2. After we have nltk, we will need to go into a python script and do: import nltk nltk.download()